ItsDoctorLeaf/reduxbot/README.md

 ### Developed by DoctorLeaf IGN[ItsDoctorLeaf] DSC[drleaf]

 ## Quickstart
-> [!NOTE]
-> I have set up a 24/7 host for this bot, so you can contact me on discord and i will help you invite it to your server

-### If you really want to do all of the setup yourself follow this guide:
 1. Create a discord application with a bot (Watch a ytube tutorial or somet)
 2. Encode the client ID with base64 (idk watch a tutorial) and then put it into a new txt file called "client.txt"
 3. Run the bot and it should go online, then you can use all of the commands... after doing the json setup ;-;